 - Runners are only to change the team bib belt at designated check points, swapping of runners in the middle of stages is not allowed.

-- After registration, teams will be started when they are ready by a marshal between 6.30 am and 8.00 am.
-First come first set off.
+- After registration, teams will be started when they are ready by a marshal from 6:30 AM onwards.

 - Support cars are not to follow runners at runners’ pace.
 Once the team bib belt is handed over the support car should proceed to the next check point.

 - It is essential that each team limits themselves to one vehicle to avoid congestion problems.
 Excess vehicles can be left parked at the start point.